garysheppardjr/geodev-dc-labs/2016-11-runtime/exercises/Java/Exercise 5 Routing.md

     private final RouteParameters routeParameters;
     ```

 1. In your constructor, instantiate the `RouteTask`, set its ArcGIS Online username and password, and get the `RouteParameters` from the `RouteTask`.
 But instantiate them in such a way that if getting the `RouteParameters` fails, both the `RouteTask` and the `RouteParameters` are set to `null`, as a signal to the rest of the code that routing is not available. _Note: in this exercise, we're naïvely hard-coding our username and password.
 Don't do that!
 It is too easy for someone to decompile your code.
-There are at least three better options: use an OAuth 2.0 user login, use an OAuth 2.0 app login (not supported in ArcGIS Runtime Quartz Beta 2, and presents a problem of its own since you shouldn't hard-code your client secret), or challenge the user for credentials.
+There are at least three better options: use an OAuth 2.0 user login, use an OAuth 2.0 app login, or challenge the user for credentials.
 For now, since the exercise is about routing and not security, just hard-code the username and password._ Here is the code to add to your constructor:

     ```
     RouteTask theRouteTask = new RouteTask("http://route.arcgis.com/arcgis/rest/services/World/Route/NAServer/Route_World");